Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 More Crossing the Midline Activities

-As you monitor your child’s development, if you notice they can’t cross the midline, they may need additional help and exercises to improve their learning in the classroom.
-Without these exercises, you may continue to notice delays in your child’s learning or side effects that can cause toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
+As you monitor your child’s development, if you notice they can’t cross the midline, they may need additional help to improve their learning in the classroom.
+Without additional help, you may continue to notice delays in your child’s learning or side effects that can cause toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.